- Official EFT Tutorial

 And here's a possible Setup Reminder Combination:

-- KC Even though my uncle said that and everyone laughed at me, including those cute girls, I deeply and completely accept myself.
-He told them I’m afraid of girls,
+- KC Even though my uncle says this and everyone laughs at me, including these cute girls, I deeply and completely accept myself.
+He tells them I’m afraid of girls,

-- TOH he told them I peed my pants,
+- TOH he tells them I peed my pants,

 - UE I have always been shy,

-- UN and I felt like peeing my pants again.
+- UN and I feel like peeing my pants again.

-- Ch Even though I was only ten,
+- Ch Even though I am only ten,

 - UA and I wish it never happened,